Elliot518/ElliotHelloTalkTopics/README.md

     Someone mentioned a good and positive mood is very necessary, yes, that's true, if we want to achieve our goals, we must have a healthy mind, depression and unhappy should never be friends of success, right?<br>
     In conclusion, a successful person should have a lot of good and positive qualities, it's quite hard to have those qualities which also means to be successful also needs a lot of our efforts, but it's worthy, isn't it?<br>
-    Let's try to be a successful person!
+    Let's try to be a successful person! <br>

 <hr>